gitkraken/gk-dev-docs/gk-dev/gk-dev-insights.md

 Once your access is approved, you can connect Insights to your repositories and configure settings for your organization.

-Currently, Insights supports connections with GitHub, GitLab, Bitbucket and Jira Cloud.
-Support for Azure DevOps is coming soon.
+Currently, Insights supports connections with GitHub, GitLab, Bitbucket, Azure DevOps, and Jira Cloud.

 In addition, you can connect AI providers to enable AI Impact insights (like Duplicated Code, Prompt Acceptance Rate, and more).